saraimmtech/saraimmtech.github.io/README.md

 ## Lesson 01 - Introduction & Foundations

+Is it a peach, a nut, or Kakadu?
+In our first Lecture we had an introduction to **Generative Computer Graphics** but not in the way

 **How did analog rules compare to coding rules?**

 When I created physically by hand, the preocess was imperfect but organic.
 Every stroke or decision carried a bit of human unpredictability - texture, irregularity, even small accidents that introduced a kind of natural randomness.
 Which is the beauty of analog art, but also it time consuming and makes the work less flexible.